BEST BEACHES IN ZANZIBAR

 Access: Approximately 90 minutes by taxi or bus

-Best for: Tranquil retreats and culinary experiences
+Great for: Tranquil retreats and culinary experiences

 The serene beaches of Pingwe, Dongwe, and Bwejuu on Zanzibar’s southeastern coast are a haven for those seeking a tranquil and disconnected retreat.
 Bwejuu, with its serene and laid-back village vibe, offers moments of solitude and is conveniently located close to popular tourist spots.